 Margaret S. ThomasLiskow & Lewis Professor of Law

 Margaret Thomas joined the LSU Law Center faculty in 2011.
 She teaches and writes about federal civil procedure and the federal courts.
-Her scholarly interests also include the interplay between foreign affairs and federalism.
+Her scholarly interests also include the interplay between foreign affairs, procedure and federalism.

 Professor Thomas came to LSU from California, where she taught as a fellow and lecturer at Berkeley Law from 2009-2011.
 At Berkeley, she taught Civil Procedure II in the J.D. curriculum, and she developed courses to familiarize LL.M. students from civil law countries with American structural constitutional law and litigation practices.